DivergentThinking/keylang/key.md

 Declare locally-scoped variables inside a function; or, if at top-level, file-scoped variables.

 The `var` statement may contain one or more identifiers, with optional values, separated by commas.
-Variables must be declared before use, and cannot be declared multiple items.
+Variables must be declared before use, and cannot be declared multiple times.

 > **for (**;;**)** *statement*
 >